 - Assisted targeted municipalities in developing transparent budget processes

-- By 2015, 1.6 million students will have been accepted to university programs based on their preparation and knowledge as reflected in their standardized external testing performance rather than family contacts or their ability to pay.
+- 1.6 million students accepted to university programs based on their preparation and knowledge as reflected in their standardized external testing performance rather than family contacts or their ability to pay.

 Transparency International rates Ukraine 142nd of 175 countries in its 2014 Corruption Perceptions Index alongside Comoros and Uganda.
 USAID is supporting anti-corruption efforts in Ukraine across several of its programs, including in higher education admissions testing, municipal decentralization, financial sector, and judicial reform.

 USAID counters corruption through support for policy initiatives and by promoting government transparency and accountability at the local and national level.

 USAID programs work across the spectrum of Ukrainian society, including with the media, civil society, Parliament, and the Government.